preciofishbone/OmniaDocsG2/blocks/search/index.rst

 .. image:: search-block-settings-categories-quick-view-more-link.png

-**Advanced Search**
-For Advanced Seaerch you can set Refiner Position to Left or Right, and you can select Search Categories.
+**Advanced Search**: Here you can set Refiner Position to Left or Right, and you can select Search Categories to be shown.

 When you have selected a number of categories, you can click the pen for more settings, for that category.